“How much does app development cost?”

 This is a question we often get asked by small-to-medium businesses (SMB) who are dipping their toe into software development, in an attempt to create a competitive advantage in the market, or simply just keep up with trends.

-This trend towards a more mobile and technology driven society creates new expectations for business.
-It also provides great opportunity.
+This trend towards a more mobile and technology-driven society creates new expectations for the business.
+It also provides a great opportunity.